bljustice/titanic-survival-data-visualization/README.md

 ![alt text](https://github.com/bljustice/titanic-survival-data-visualization/blob/master/third-feedback-implemented.png)

 ##Feedback

 I reached out to 3 different people about my initial visualization and they each had different feedback, which I have listed below.

-  1. The labels for each group is slightly hard to read when I hover over each bar in the graph.
-Maybe if they were centered it would be easier to read.
+  1. The bars in the visualization are too wide and don't seem centered above the x axis tick marks.
+Is there a way to center them?
-  2. The axes lines are very thick compared to the tick marks.
-Is there a way to make them more similar?
+  2. The legend appears to be slightly cut off on the right side.
+Is there a way to show the full legend?
-  3. There is no padding between each of the bars.
-I think it would be much easier on the eye if they had some padding between them.
+  3. Both data points that are shown by the mouseover events aren't centered.
+Is there a way to center these to make it more legible?

 ##Resources
   * https://www.kaggle.com/c/titanic/data